pemcg/manageiq-automation-howto-guide/chapter11/event_processing.md

 ### Raising Events

 In addition to catching external events, CloudForms / ManageIQ can raise its own events that can be processed by Control Policies or Alerts.
 An example of this can be seen with the following evm.log extract.
 In this case an OpenStack Instance and a RHEV VM have each been powered off, and the respective Provider events _compute.instance.power\_off.end_ (OpenStack) and _USER\_STOP\_VM_ (RHEV) have been caught.
-For each Provider-specific event caught, the Event Handler raises the same generic _vm\_poweroff_ event that can be optionally handled by Control.
+For each Provider-specific event caught, the Event Handler raises the same generic _vm\_poweroff_ event that can be optionally handled by Control:

 ```
 MIQ(EventCatcherOpenstack) EMS [rhosp-cont] as [admin] Caught event [compute.instance.power_off.end]